How License Points and Tickets Affect Your Car Insurance Rates

 What's the difference between a license point and an insurance point?

 License points are assigned by your state's DMV and are primarily used to track violations and enforce license suspensions.
-Insurance points are a separate system some insurers use to calculate premium surcharges.
-In most states, insurers don't use a formal insurance point scale — instead, they review your Motor Vehicle Report directly and apply their own internal pricing formulas based on their unique risk models.
+Insurance points are a separate system some insurers use to calculate premium surcharges — and the two don't always align.
+In most states, insurers don't use a formal insurance point scale; instead, they review your Motor Vehicle Report directly and apply their own internal pricing formulas.
+A violation that carries high DMV points may have no surcharge effect with your insurer, or vice versa.

 Can I get my insurance rate back down after a ticket?